ki4jgt/Book-of-the-Damned/README.md

 45. Do not make promises or swear oaths.
 Let others see the integrity of your words through your actions.
 46. The Lie thrives in the hearts of men when they aren't connected to the Truth, or themselves.
 47. Evil justifies its actions as necessary.
 48. Truth is beyond numbering, tribal markings, logic, or rankings.
+Know one another by the fruit you bear.
 49. Truth has neither will nor intent; all  is its nature.
 50. Why share something if it can't be used?
 51. Competition breeds innovation; it also breeds cheating.